miyako/4d-plugin-opc/README.md

 4d-plugin-opc
 =============

-4D plugin to read and write DOCX, XLSX, PPTX files.
+A plugin to read and write DOCX, XLSX, PPTX files in 4D.

+Implementation of [libopc](http://libopc.codeplex.com) by Florian Reuter.